akileez/apollo/README.md

 Apollo
 =====

 This is an Assemble Bootstrap crafted _development environment_ featuring Grunt &amp; Handlebars -- including Javascript.
 This is how I develop static sites.
 I don't expect this project to work the way you do.
 It works the way I do, think and process information.
-It is being posted for the public to help others generate ideas for their own build systems.
+It is being posted for public comsumption to help others generate ideas for their own build systems.
 I have been educated by the open source community and this is my way of giving back.

 This is a **work in progress** as I move my working environment from private to public.
 Everything is subject to change without notice.